 Availability dependent, there is the option to upgrade your ticket to a restaurant package on the day, although we strongly advise you contact the Hospitality team prior to raceday on 01978 782 083.
 On the day, please visit the main office on the course for further information.

-Upgrade to a Punters Package at selected fixtures.
+Upgrade to a Punters Package (only available in advance on selected fixtures)

 We allow cameras onto the racecourse, but would ask that you disarm the flash as bright lights and sudden loud noises genuinely upset horses and undo their meticulous preparation before a race.
 Anyone not observing this strict rule may be ejected from the course.